Queen Mary's Peak

-Queen Mary's Peak is the summit of the island of Tristan da Cunha, in the South Atlantic Ocean.
+Queen Mary's Peak is an active stratovolcano and the summit of the island of Tristan da Cunha, in the South Atlantic Ocean.
 It has an elevation of 2,062 metres (6,765 ft) above sea level.
 It is named after Mary of Teck, the Queen consort of King George V. It is the highest point of the British overseas territory of Saint Helena, Ascension and Tristan da Cunha, and the highest point of any British territory with a permanent population.
 Queen Mary's Peak is ranked 17th by topographic isolation.

 Outline

 The mountain is the peak of the massive shield volcano which forms the island.
 A 300 m wide summit crater caps the peak, and it contains a heart-shaped crater lake.
 This lake is normally frozen during the winter, and the upper slopes of the volcano are covered in snow.

 The first observed eruption began on 10 October 1961 from a vent on the north shore of the island and continued into March 1962.
 The entire population of the island (264) had to be evacuated and did not return until 1963.
 There was an eruption during the early 18th century on the main peak on Tristan da Cunha when the island was not inhabited; islanders were unaware about previous volcanic activity before the 1961 eruption, as they could not find any evidence of previous eruptions.
 There was also a 2004 eruption which happened underwater, as there was an earthquake on Tristan da Cunha, as well as pumice that was picked up by fishermen, suggesting that the volcano is still active.

 Queen Mary's Peak was used by sailors on the route from Europe to the Indian Ocean and beyond as a navigational aid.
 In the 17th century, the East India Company instructed captains to sail via Tristan.
 In 2004, Ellen MacArthur sighted the Peak on her record-breaking circumnavigation of the world.